Symmetric Alcoved Polytopes: Abstract

 \section{Abstract}

 Generalized alcoved polytopes are polytopes whose facet normals are roots in a given root system.
-We call a set of points in an alcoved polytope a generating set if there exists no strictly smaller alcoved polytope containing it.
-The type $A$ alcoved polytopes are precisely the convex polytopes that are also tropically convex.
+We call a set of points in an alcoved polytope a generating set if there does not exist a strictly smaller alcoved polytope containing it.
+The type $A$ alcoved polytopes are precisely the tropical polytopes that are also convex in the usual sense.
 In this case the tropical generators form a generating set.
-We show that for any root system other than $F_4$, every alcoved polytpe invariant under the natural Weyl group action has a generating set of cardinality equal to the Coxeter number of the root system.
+We show that for any root system other than $F_4$, every alcoved polytope invariant under the natural Weyl group action has a generating set of cardinality equal to the Coxeter number of the root system.